Harlem, Florida

 Harlem is a census-designated place (CDP) in Hendry County, Florida, United States.
 It was established in 1926, and its population is predominantly African American.
 The population was 2,441 at the 2020 census, down from 2,658 at the 2010 census.
 It is part of the Clewiston, Florida Micropolitan Statistical Area (μSA).

 History

 In 1926, a Black settlement on Lake Okeechobee was relocated into what is now Harlem.
 By the mid 1920s, sugar had become the predominant agricultural crop in Southern Florida.
 Harlem, Florida was established around 1928 under the name "Townsite", as a camp for the sugar plantation workers, and it is historically a Black town.

 The Harlem Academy was the main school for the community.
 In the 1971, the Harlem Academy closed after racial integration, and the Harlem students were bussed to Clewiston, Florida.
 A.A.
 Thomas and his wife Lois Thomas were largely responsible for the Harlem Academy, and after the closure they opened a local day care.

 Geography

-Harlem is located in northeastern Hendry County at (26.735457, -80.951462).
+Harlem is located in northeastern Hendry County.
 It is bordered to the north by the city of Clewiston.
 According to the United States Census Bureau, the CDP has a total area of 2.75 km2, all land.